-- Visible alias spoofing—This is a simple but effective approach to email spoofing.
-With email, especially on mobile devices, the sender’s name is usually displayed but the email address is not.
-You might get an email on your phone that looks like it’s from “Bank of America,” but the actual email address it comes from is firstname.lastname@example.org.
-The attacker is working under the assumption that most busy people won’t check the sender email address carefully, and they often don’t.
+This is a simple but effective approach to email spoofing.
+With email, the sender’s name is usually displayed but the email address is not.
+This is almost always the case on mobile devices.
+Here’s how it works: You get an email on your mobile device from the display name “Peter Williams,” but the actual email address is firstname.lastname@example.org.
+The attacker is working under the assumption that most busy people, especially those on mobile, won’t check the sender email address carefully, and they often don’t.

-A variant of this type of attack also arises in connection with “CEO fraud,” where a hacker impersonates a high-level executive of a company and demands that an employee send a fund transfer.
-If the CEO of your company is named Don Smith, you might receive a message from “Don Smith” <email@example.com> on a weekend.
-It starts with someone innocuous like, “Jim, are you there?”.
-You reply, “Yes, boss.
-I am here.
-How can I help?”
-The attacker then continues with, “I’m on a trip.
+As an example, let’s say the CEO of your company is named Don Smith.
+You receive a message from “Don Smith” <email@example.com> on a weekend.
+It starts with something innocuous like, “Jim, are you there?”
+Because the email is supposedly from the CEO, you quickly respond to say that you’re available.
+The attacker continues, “I’m on a trip.
 We’re closing a confidential merger agreement.
 As it’s the weekend, no one is in the office.
 I need you to wire $100,000 right away to the following bank account to finalize this merger.
-I trust you to tell no one as this is a very sensitive case.
+I trust you to tell no one as this is a very sensitive situation.
 This is a very pressing matter so please proceed and confirm immediately.”